Local moving companies in Fort Wayne

 - Elevator reservation: If your building has an elevator, make sure you find out how to reserve it for your moving day.

-- State regulator: You can check the status of a Louisiana moving license anytime on the official state regulator’s website.
+- State regulator: You can easily verify a Louisiana moving license anytime on the state’s official regulatory site.

 - Change of address: Submit your USPS change of address form at least a week before your move.
 You can select your official move date to ensure your mail gets forwarded to Louisiana without a hitch.
 Get started here.

-- Moving insurance: Insurance requirements vary from state to state.
+- Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 Choose Released Value Protection for free coverage at 60 cents per pound from movers.
 For full-value protection, explore alternative options with your chosen moving company or consider a third-party insurance provider.

 Things to do in Louisiana

-Whether you’re into sports, parks, museums, or universities, Louisiana has tons for you to discover and enjoy.
+Whether you love parks, museums, sports, or college-town energy, Louisiana has plenty for you to discover and enjoy.

 Museums in Louisiana